Race in France: François Bernier's Nouvelle Division

 While one might expect that his ideas would be popular given the later widespread influence of scientific racism, they did not pick up much traction in France.
 A product of French salon culture, his writing did not have popular appeal at the time it was published.
 His discussion of the separation of races by inherent biological factors, with variations between different members of the races, nevertheless served as an indicator of discussions involving scientific racism that would come in later racial discourse.

 18th century

 Influential thinkers on race during the 18th century included Henri de Boulainvilliers and Georges-Louis Leclerc de Buffon.

 During this time, the project to create a natural history of humankind was being carried out by other European thinkers such as Carl Linnaeus, who used his taxonomy system to classify different racialized subspecies of humans.
 However, this taxonomic classification went against the prevailing idea of race in France, that of de Buffon, a monogenist who believed that the differences between human races were reversible, as humans all shared the same common ancestor.

 19th century

 The concept of race in France would become more rigid during the nineteenth century.
-A anti-slavery movement started to form as early as 1826.
+An anti-slavery movement started to form as early as 1826.